TuringDisciple/turingdisciple.github.io/_posts/2021-03-03-functional-pearls-2.md

 This result is also true for $x > y$.

-Our final algorithm becomes the following, we add amother argument to join to avoid recalculating length:
+Our final algorithm becomes the following, we add another argument to join to avoid recalculating length:

 ```haskell